How to visit the Uluwatu beaches

 Green Bowl beach

 Green Bowl beach is located at the base of lush verdant cliffs and is one of the most secluded and beautiful Uluwatu beaches!
-The cave which offers shade and shelter, the unending views on the Indian Ocean and the soft white sand are only a few ingredients why this hidden beach is so perfect.
+Once you’ve conquered the 300 stairs down to the beach, you can find shelter in the cave and enjoy the unending views on the Indian Ocean together with the soft white sand.
+These are the only few ingredients you’ll need for a perfect day at the beach.
+Green Bowl beach is our most favorite of the Uluwatu beaches because it still has that untouched feel.

 How to get to Green Bowl beach